 - Review and edit campaign literature for adherence to regulations

 This internship will only be offered every other spring (January-May) semester, next in 2017.
 Interns are expected to work at least 20 hours per week, two to three days per week, which is inclusive to attending critical elections meetings.
 We are happy to coordinate with the appropriate college office for the conferral of academic credit for the internship.
 All interns are responsible for arranging their own housing, transportation costs and their own expenses.
 All interns will receive a stipend commensurate with the hours worked: Those working 19 hours or fewer will receive $300; those who work 20-29 hours receive $500; and those who commit to 30-40 hours will receive $700.

-Please email cover letter, resume and a brief writing sample (less than 3 pages; class notes are acceptable as sample) to Natalie Cheung at email@example.com by January 10, 2017.
+Please email cover letter, resume and a brief writing sample (less than 3 pages; class notes are acceptable as sample) to AFSA's membership department at firstname.lastname@example.org by January 10, 2019.
 Please include your start and end dates in your cover letter.

 2101 E Street NW